monopole/snt/testing.md

 The tutorial content lives on github.
-It's convenient for what follows to explicitly download it (rather than have mdrip do it with every invocation):
+It's convenient for what follows to explicitly download it, rather than have mdrip do so with every invocation:

 <!-- @installContent -->
 ```